openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Authorization Code Flow {#authorization-code-flow}

-Below is a diagram of a Credential issuance using the Authorization Code Flow, using grant type `authorization_code` as defined in [@!RFC6749].
+The Authorization Code Flow uses the grant type `authorization_code` as defined in [@!RFC6749] to issue Credentials.

+Figure 1 shows two options how the Credential Issuance API defined in this specification can be implemented:
+* a Wallet-initiated flow as described in (#use-case-4) or (#use-case-6)
-The diagram shows how a Wallet-initiated flow use case as described in (#use-case-1) is implemented with the Credential Issuance API defined in this specification.
-Note that the diagram does not illustrate all the optional features of this specification.
+* an Issuer-initiated flow as described in (#use-case-1) Note that the diagram does not illustrate all the optional features of this specification.

 !---
 ~~~ ascii-art